 What should I know about discipline hearings?

-A discipline hearing is an opportunity for your student to challenge the claims that he or she did something wrong and/or the amount of punishment he or she is receiving.
-Even if your student admits to the wrongdoing, the hearing can be used to make sure that the discipline is fair.
-For example, the hearing officer might decide that the student did break a rule, but that the punishment is too long.
+A discipline hearing is an opportunity for the student to challenge the school's side of the story.
+Even if the student admits to the wrongdoing, the hearing can make sure that the punishment is fair.